CHILLQQ/chillqq.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Currently pursuing a PhD in Mechanical Engineering at Tufts University, with a strong interdisciplinary background spanning computational physics, nanophysics, and applied AI.

-Expertise:

-* Advanced machine learning techniques, including Bayesian deep learning, generative models (VAE, diffusion models), and transfer learning.
-* High-performance computing and large-scale data analysis using Python, PyTorch, TensorFlow, and more.
-* AI applications in healthcare and materials science, such as cancer detection and polymer classification.
+My main interests are:

+*Machine learning for health
+*Bayesian deep learning
+*Numerical simulations of materials from first principles (Density Functional theory) *Atomic force microscopy